 High-stress professions are plagued by high burn-out rates, and educators are not exempt from this situation.
-Teachers who deal directly with the special needs population face situations that challenge their confidence, self-control and personal choices, including that of choosing choosing to go into teaching.
+Teachers who deal directly with the special needs population face situations that challenge their confidence, self-control and personal choices, including that of choosing to go into teaching.
 The attrition rate in this field is remarkably high compared to other professions.
 About 50 percent of teachers in special education settings leave their positions in five years.
-Another 50 percent of those who persevere through the challenges during the first five years of their careers will find themselves seeking employment elsewhere in the next 10 years.
+Another 50 percent of those who persevere through the challenges of being a special education teacher during the first five years of their careers will find themselves seeking employment elsewhere in the next 10 years.
 Both of these factors support the fact that the turnover rate every 10 years is about 75 percent for special education teachers based on a study published in the International Journal of Special Education.
 Compared to general education teachers, special education teachers are twice as likely to leave the profession based on annual attrition rates.

 Identifying the Stressors

 Heavy workloads can be a drag on teachers’ time and resources.
 However, in the case of special education teachers, the emotional aspect contributes to high turnovers in a job that is mentally and physically demanding.
 Finding a positive, healthy outlet for stress is a key element in relieving the less than positive aspects of a trying career as a special education teacher.
 Often exercise and creative pursuits (like painting, writing, reading, etc.) are great for helping alleviate stress.
 Talking with other professionals – like colleagues or even therapists – also helps.
 Sometimes even taking a “mental health” day or even hour is good at keeping stress under control.
 And as hard as it may seem, staying positive and in the moment is perhaps a special education teacher’s greatest means of keeping stress at bay.<!- mfunc search_btn -> <!- /mfunc search_btn ->